 Tim Massaquoi returned for his final year of eligibility as a fifth-year senior in 2005.
 He started 9 more games while battling some injuries.
 Tim managed to catch 11 passes for 86-yards.
 He continued to be a force in the running game and made a ton of blocks for his teammates.
 Tim’s hard-nosed play earned him All-Big Ten First Team recognition for the second straight season.
 Unfortunately, Michigan slipped in 2005 and finished with a record of 7 wins and 5 losses.
 They ended with a record of 5-3 in the Big Ten which was only good enough for a tie for third place.

 Massaquoi was an excellent player on some very good Michigan teams from 2002 to 2005.
 He, and his teammates, won a total of 36 regular season games.
 Their record of 25-7-0 in Big Ten play produced Michigan’s last two conference titles in 2003 and 2004.
 Tim Massaquoi had a very productive career at Michigan.
 He earned 4 varsity letters, two conference championships and Big Ten recognition for his efforts.
 Tim also earned the Meyer Morton Award and the Robert P. Ufer Award in 2005.
-Yes, he was a good one!
+He was a good one!